Master's Degree Program and Requirements

 - ELEN 100 Electric Circuits II

 - ELEN 104 Electromagnetics I

 - ELEN 115 Electronic Circuits I

-Note: In general, no credit will be allowed for courses that duplicate prior coursework, including courses listed above as degree requirements.
-(However, a graduate-level treatment of a topic is more advanced than an undergraduate course with a similar title.)
+Please Note: In general, no credit will be allowed for courses that duplicate prior coursework, including courses listed above as degree requirements.
+(However, graduate-level treatment of a topic is more advanced than an undergraduate course with a similar title.)
 Students should discuss any adjustments of these requirements with their academic advisor before they file their program of studies.
 In all cases, prerequisite requirements should be interpreted to mean the course specified or an equivalent course taken elsewhere.

 See descriptions in Chapter 4 of the Graduate Bulletin, Academic Information